For the 2022-23 school year:

+The District will continue the “Breakfast After the Bell” program started last year for morning Preschool and Grade K-5 students.
 Elementary students will participate in a “Breakfast in the Classroom” model where breakfast is served to students after the start of the school day in their classrooms.
-Students will have the opportunity during the first 15 minutes of class to eat breakfast with their classmates.
+Students will have the chance to eat breakfast with their classmates during the first 15 minutes of class.
 Teachers will begin lessons as usual during this breakfast time.

 There are many great things about this style of breakfast program.
-In addition to ensuring better distancing for students at breakfast, eating with classmates every morning creates a community experience, and it takes pressure off parents and caretakers to provide breakfast in the morning.
-Plus students who sometimes skip school breakfast to enjoy more morning recess time will now be able to still eat breakfast!
+Eating with classmates every morning creates a community experience, and it takes pressure off parents and caretakers to provide breakfast in the morning.
+Plus students who sometimes skip school breakfast to enjoy more morning recess time will now be able to get breakfast!

 Students are not required to eat breakfast in class, so if you prefer that your child eats breakfast at home, just have your child let the teacher know they do not want a school breakfast (or you can let the teacher know via e-mail).